WebAssembly/component-model/design/mvp/WIT.md

 )
 ```

+Note that `URL` would be provided by external tooling providing the definition
+of `registry-package` here as well.

-putting all of this together an example of development of the `wasi-http`
+Putting all of this together an example of development of the `wasi-http`
 package would be:

 ```wit